Rabbi Miriam C. Berkowitz

 Miriam lives in Jerusalem where she provides pastoral counseling at the French Hospital and lifecycle events for Israelis and visitors.
 She is the director of the pre-rabbinic track at the Pardes Institute in Jerusalem.
 She travels in North America for Scholar-in-Residence programs on Mikveh, Transitions, Jewish Art, Women in the Bible and Midrash.

 Rabbi Valérie Stessin was born in France and made Aliyah when she was 17.
 At the Hebrew University she studied for a B.A. in Special Education and Jewish Thought.
 She had the honor to be the first woman ordained by the Masorti movement in Israel in 1993 and earned M.A. degrees in Jewish Studies and Gender Studies.
 Valerie is also a certified Couples and Community Mediator.
 She studied Pastoral Care at the Schechter Institute for Jewish Studies in Israel and at the Robert Wood Johnson University Hospital in New Brunswick, New Jersey (U.S.A.).

-Miriam and Valerie have been friends and colleagues since 2001 and have worked together since 2008, beginning with courses for individuals and synagogues in transitions.
-They both had positive exposure to Pastoral Care and shared the dream of bringing it to a greater presence in Israel.
-Kashouvot was founded in 2010 and brings together our skills, passions and interests with a deep need in Israel for opening meaningful Jewish experiences to wider range of people.
+Miriam and Valerie have been friends and colleagues since 2001 and have worked together since 2008, beginning with courses for individuals and synagogues in transition.
+They both had positive exposure to Pastoral Care and shared the dream of giving it greater presence in Israel.
+Kashouvot was founded in 2010 and brings together their skills, passions and interests with a deep need in Israel for opening meaningful Jewish experiences to a wider range of people.